 Riding the Pichi Richi Train

 I had booked tickets on the Pichi Richi Explorer that would do the return trip from Quorn to Woolshed Flat.
-We arrived at the Quorn Railway Station about 45 minutes before our train was due to leave and I was surprised to see quite a number of people waiting to get only the train.
+We arrived at the Quorn Railway Station about 45 minutes before our train was due to leave and I was surprised to see quite a number of people waiting to get on the train.
 There was no engine in sight though, so we knew we would have little wait yet.
 With about thirty minutes to go the engine emerged from the rail yards and hooked up to the carriages, giving us all our first chance to check it out.
 Many people took this opportunity to get some photos, but as seats are first come, first served, I took a quick snap and made a beeline to the first class carriage, taking our places on the really comfortable cushioned seats.

 All the carriages filled up, and there was a small amount of shuffling around as groups tried to stay together.
 My guess was that the train was close to capacity, which was great to see.
 In our carriage we had not only Australian’s, but visitors from Canada and England too.